Nokia announced that Ricky Corker, currently its North American chief, will be promoted to president of customer operations for the Americas.

-It's time to see how the nation's top wireless carriers stacked up against each other in terms of key metrics.
+The third-quarter earnings season is now closed, so it's time to see how the nation's top wireless carriers stacked up.